jfalkenstein/sceptre/docs/_source/docs/stack_config.rst

 Stack Config
 ============

-Stack config stores config related to a particular Stack, such as the path to that Stack’s Template, and any parameters that Stack may require.
+Stack configs store configurations related to a particular Stack, such as the path to that Stack’s Template, and any parameters that Stack may require.

+All Stack Config keys *can* be defined on a StackGroup Config in order to be inherited by all Stack Configs in that StackGroup.

 .. _stack_config-structure: